University Games Corporation

 In 2011, University Games became the exclusive USA distributor of Hanayama co, LTD's cast metal brainteaser puzzles (Huzzle), and in 2012 became the exclusive North American distributor of the Original 3D Crystal Puzzles line.

-In 2014 University Games received rights from Disney to use some of their characters on a 3D puzzle line.
+In 2014, University Games received rights from Disney to use some of their characters on a 3D puzzle line.
+On December 21, 2023, University Games acquired The Learning Journey.